 James Whited, member since 2004.
-Worked for IBM Corp, and retired to Solomon’s area.
-Have been the Keelboat Scorer, and Facilites Program Chair (With Barbara and Bob Stratton).
-Served as Club Treasurer for 3 years, and Vice Commodore for two years currently serving as Commodore for 2018 season.
+Worked for IBM Corp, and retired to Solomons area.
+Have been the Keelboat Scorer, Facilites Program Chair (With Barbara and Bob Stratton), Club Treasurer for 3 years, and Vice Commodore for two years currently serving as Commodore for 2018 season.
 Began sailing in Chicago in 1977.
 Joined Chicago Yacht Club.
 Have participated in major sailing events on the Great Lakes and both coasts, also done extensive cruising.
 Current Boats are: Bad Cat - a J/111, and Heckle and Gybe - an almost ready Buccaneer 18.
 Major focus as Commodore has been the Youth Sailing program and clubhouse appearance.
 For 2109 would like to see growth in our on the water programs.
 Keelboat and Smallboat fleets have shrunk over the past few years.
 Cruising Fleet seems strong but should also be a focus.

 I have been a member of SMSA since 1999.
-I have raced my keelboat, Wicked Good, with my crew of family and friends in both our informal and formal races and have enjoyed the camaraderie of my fellow SMSA racers.
-The Screwpile Lighthouse Challenge and the out-of-town boats that join us in the strong PERF B fleet have been fun competition.
-I have been on the board of the Southern Maryland Sailing Foundation since my son Erik was a high school sailor.
-Seventeen years later I am still active in supporting this non-profit organization supporting youth and community sailing.
-This year I have agreed to serve as the President after Stovy Brown, a founder and spark of the organization, needs to pass the baton.
+I have raced my keelboat, Wicked Good, with my crew of family and friends in both our informal and formal races and enjoy the camaraderie of my fellow SMSA racers.
+The Screwpile Lighthouse Challenge and the out-of-town boats that join us in the strong PHRF B fleet have been fun competition.
+I have been on the board of the Southern Maryland Sailing Foundation since my son Erik was a high-school sailor.
+Eighteen years later I am still active in supporting this non-profit organization supporting youth and community sailing and served as the SMSF President this past year.
 I have been a small boat dinghy sailor since 2009 and competed in the Buccaneer 18 Nationals hosted by SMSA in 2010 and 2015.
-I have been the SMSA keelboat program co-chair and chair for the last 4 years and have ensured we have race marks prepared and in place for the season and pulled out for the winter, I coordinated the volunteer Race Committees and race scoring.
-We have had rule seminars and had a protest committee that met and adjudicated a protest.
-I enjoyed the adventure and the pace of cruising during my first bareboat charter in the Grenadines.
-I’d like to encourage some of our experienced SMSA cruisers to share their experiences and lessons learned with those of us who are interested in learning more.
+I was the SMSA keelboat program co-chair and chair for 4 years.
+I enjoyed the adventure and the pace of cruising during my first bareboat charter in the Grenadines and this past year I had the opportunity to do my first offshore delivery.
 I want SMSA to remain a vibrant and welcoming club with great on the water programs.
-I am willing and enthusiastic to serve as Vice Commodore.
+I am willing and enthusiastic to serve as Vice Commodore for a second year.